Ireland Fellows Programme – Pilot PhD Research Programme

 - Be applying to commence a one-year placement at an HEI in Ireland no sooner than August 2023, and be in a position to take up the Fellowship in the academic year 2023/2024 if successful.

 - Be able to demonstrate the following: leadership abilities and aspirations; a commitment to the achievement of the SDGs within your own country; and a commitment to contribute to building positive relationships with Ireland.

 - Have the English language certification required by the Higher Education Institution in Ireland.

 Expression of Interest form

-Applicants who are interested in making an application for the Programme should complete and submit an Expression of Interest form, provided in Annex 3 of the Call for Applications.
-Expressions of Interest should be submitted by email to the Embassy of Ireland, Hanoi, at email@example.com.
+Applicants who are interested in making an application for the Programme should complete and submit an Expression of Interest form.
+Expressions of Interest should be submitted by email to the Embassy of Ireland, Hanoi, at email@example.com, by 16 December 2022.

 Applicants who do not yet have the English language certification required by the Higher Education Institution in Ireland can request a coupon in order to take the Duolingo English Language Test.
 This is an online test that can be taken at home.
 This test should be taken in good time for your results to be confirmed before submitting your application.
 The coupon can be requested in the Expression of Interest form.

-Indicative copies of these documents are provided as annexes to this document solely for information purposes; please note some differences between these and the final version of the forms may occur.
+Indicative copies of these documents are provided here solely for information purposes; please note some differences between these and the final version of the forms may occur.

 Shortlisted eligible applicants will be invited to interview by the Embassy of Ireland, Hanoi.